craftercms/docs/source/system-administrators/activities/kubernetes/simple-delivery-kubernetes-deployment.rst

 Simple Delivery Kubernetes Deployment
 =====================================

-Crafter CMS has an example Kubernetes deployment for a Delivery with a single instance, which you can get from https://github.com/craftercms/kubernetes-deployments/tree/master/delivery/cluster.
+CrafterCMS has an example Kubernetes deployment for a Delivery with a single instance, which you can get from https://github.com/craftercms/kubernetes-deployments/tree/master/delivery/cluster.
 This guide covers how to install this example in a Kubernetes cluster.

 .. important::
    This guide assumes you have a working understanding of Kubernetes